 Provide advice, direction and recommendations to the rotating agenda team of the Advisory Committee regarding Advisory Committee agendas and to the Advisory Committee regarding strategic plans (including the annual plan).

-Communicate with Entities to ensure all major issues are captured.
+Communicate with Entities to ensure all major Issues are captured.

 Information source:

-Work with MISO Senior Management to create and update the information provided in the Informational Forum.
 The Steering Committee will provide an update on its primary duties when requested by the Advisory Committee.

 Governance responsibilities: